6r17/exorde-swarm-client/blades/monitor/README.md

 # Problem

-Test and review the behavior of the client at run-time.
+Test the behavior of the client at run-time and alert annomalies.

 # Solution

-Consumes the logs of the cluster.
+Consumes the logs of the cluster and interpret them.

 # Implementation

 Traditional logs allow us to read and review the behavior of software but are not primarly designed for software consumption.

-The strategy defined below is a more defined and controlled take on how logs can be used as a framework for monitoring, the intent is to solve the problem defined above but create a more strict definition of how logging is made.
+The strategy defined below is a take on how logs can be used as a framework for monitoring, the intent is to create a simple state machine that can be mastered and configured to alert users of malfunction.

+> Note that this enforce a very specific methodology around logging.

 ## State